ahuffma2/ahuffma2/README.md

 # Hey!
 I'm Austin Huffman

-Video Game Developer turned Full Stack developer, I am looking to break into the web developer industry using my skills gained from my Georgia Tech education and my Game Development degree from Kennesaw State University.
+From Sales Specialist to Full Stack developer, I am looking to break into the web developer industry using my skills gained from my Georgia Tech education and my Game Development degree from Kennesaw State University.

 ## Languages
 * C#